influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 ---
 title: Data exploration using InfluxQL
-description: Explore your time series data using InfluxData's SQL-like query language.
-Understand how to use the SELECT statement and
+description: Explore time series data using InfluxData's SQL-like query language.
+Understand how to use the SELECT statement to query data from measurements, tags, and fields.
 menu:
   influxdb_1_6:
     name: Data exploration